-- The test stripe segment is projected to reach a revenue share of over $13 billion by 2026 due to the increased application in several POC diagnostics sites by professionals.
+- The test stripe segment is projected to reach a revenue share of over $13 billion by 2026 due to the increased application in several POC diagnostics centers by professionals.

 - The personal segment is expected to register revenue figures of close to $29 billion by 2026.
 The growth is due to the high prevalence of diabetes and the introduction of advanced self-monitoring and non-invasive blood sugar monitors.

 - North America dominated the market due to its developed healthcare infrastructure and high awareness among patients.
 The use of CMG systems and self-monitoring blood glucose systems are high among patients.

 GLOBAL BLOOD GLUCOSE MONITORING DEVICES MARKET SEGMENTATION